What to Do with Old Cell Phones: 14 Genius Uses

-Use that built-in camera and a Wi-Fi connection to turn your old cell phone, tablet, or laptop into a security system.
+Use that built-in camera and a WiFi connection to turn your old cell phone, tablet, or laptop into a security system.
 Download an app like Presence or, as Popular Science suggests, “set up a separate Skype account on an old laptop, then set the program to automatically accept incoming video calls.
 This will allow you to call home from the office or the commute and check in on your pets whenever you like—with no complicated software to set up and no price to pay.”
 If you are replacing your old phone because of the battery, there are ways you can preserve battery life on your new phone.

 Download a simple reading app to your old phone and hand it off to the kiddos.
-They’ll enjoy looking like Mommy or Daddy while they learn.
-Think downloading another app is slowing down your phone?
-Here are 13 easy ways you can make your cell phone speed up.
+They’ll enjoy looking like mommy or daddy while they learn.

 There are many organizations that can benefit from selling your refurbished or recycled device.
 Try donating to Cell Phones for Soldiers, which then buys troops prepaid international calling cards and provides emergency funding to veterans.
 They’ll even wipe your old cell phone clean of all your personal information first.
 Or try HopeLine from Verizon to benefit victims and survivors of domestic violence.
 They’ll accept devices in any condition from any service provider.
 Want to wipe your own device first?
 Try a factory reset.